 Take the road less travelled

-It’s often the major cities and key heritage sites that tend to attract the lion’s share of visitors to Europe, which in high season can mean endless queues, overcrowding and unsustainable environmental practices.
+It’s often the major cities and key heritage sites that tend to attract the lion’s share of visitors to Europe, which can mean endless queues, overcrowding and unsustainable environmental practices.
 But by taking the road less travelled you’re open to discovering new flavours, vibrant creativity and experiencing the diversity of local history, while lesser known regions can offer more space, fewer crowds and plenty of hidden charm.

 Travel more sustainably